pojntfx/pojde/README.md

 - [noVNC](https://novnc.com/info.html), which gives you graphical access to pojde
 - [Jupyter Lab](http://jupyterlab.io/), an interactive development environment

-Before accessing them, add the CA certificate to your system; we've created video tutorials for it (the interactive configuration should have prompted you to download yours; you can re-download it by running `pojdectl apply` again):
+Before accessing them, add the CA certificate to your system; we've created video tutorials for it.
+The interactive configuration should have prompted you to download yours; you can re-download it by running `pojdectl apply` again:

 - [Trusting self-signed SSL certificates (Chrome on Linux)](https://www.youtube.com/watch?v=byFN8vH2SaM)
 - [Trusting self-signed SSL certificates (Chrome on macOS)](https://www.youtube.com/watch?v=_PJc7RcMnw8)